 - How can I become a Friend of the Library?

 A St. Clairsville Public Library card may be obtained at by stopping in the library.
 To get a card, you must fill out an application and present current photo identification and a recent piece of mail (such as a utility bill) to verify your current address.

 Children must be at least 5 years old to obtain a St. Clairsville Public Library card.
 Any child between 5-17 years old must have the signature of his or her parent or guardian on the registration form, and the parent or guardian must present the required identification; the signature will satisfy the requirement for identification for the patron under age 18.
 Restricted services may be requested by the parent or guardian on the juvenile’s card application.
 The parent or guardian is responsible for any charges incurred on this card.

 The St. Clairsville Public Library is part of the SEO (Serving Every Ohioan) Consortium, a group of over 81 Ohio libraries systems which share materials.
 Patrons are able to request items from other libraries and have them delivered to the St. Clairsville Public Library.
 Or you can use your card at other SEO library locations.
 A list of the participating libraries may be found at the SEO’s Website.

 Yes.
 Out of State residents, not working or attending school in St. Clairsville, will be charged a fee of $4.00 for a library card.
 This fee is not refundable and is charged upon renewal.

 Out-of-state students attending an institution of higher learning in Ohio must provide their permanent and their college addresses, as well as a student ID and recent piece of mail.

-Cards for temporary residents are issued on a case-by-case basis.
 Temporary residents must provide both permanent and temporary or school addresses, supplying the same documentation needed to obtain a library card.